blewisHelix/nodeTest/README.md

 here's a sample readme file that i have created online. time to pull it down!
+NO BRAD